oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/multi_node_inference/README.md

 ## Requirements

 - **Kuberay Operator Installed** = Make sure that the kuberay operator is installed (this is installed via the Resource Manager if the Kuberay option is selected - default is selected).
-Any Corrino installation before 2/24/25 will need to be reinstalled via the latest quickstarts release in order to ensure Kuberay is installed in your Corrino instance.
+Any OCI AI Blueprints installation before 2/24/25 will need to be reinstalled via the latest quickstarts release in order to ensure Kuberay is installed in your OCI AI Blueprints instance.

 - **Same shape for worker and head nodes** = Cluster must be uniform in regards to node shape and size (same shape, number of GPUs, number of CPUs etc.) for the worker nodes and head nodes.